cryptoratcapital/DSQ_Solidity/audit/strategies-resolutions.md

 48. A malicious EXECUTOR can steal tokens

-The DSquared protocol is aware of the architectural vulnerability to a malicious executor using a personal address as a counterparty to extract value.
-This is an intractable problem due to the inclusion of non-atomic options trades in most strategies.
+The DSquared protocol is aware of the vulnerability to a malicious executor using a personal address as a counterparty to extract value.
+This is acknowledged as an intractable architectural problem due to the inclusion of non-atomic options trades in most strategies.

-TODO: Review if we might ever not use `address(this)` as referrer and implement

-Implemented address(this) as referrer
+Implemented the recommendation to use `address(this)` as referrer.

 49. Limited swap path can create various issues

 Acknowledged.
 The protocol has elected to enforce that all tokens in the swap path are in the mandate to avoid a malicious executor routing a swap through a honeypot of any sort.
 A separate storage pattern for allowed intermediate tokens as recommended could be used to allow more flexibility, but has been deemed unnecessary at this time.

-TODO confirm

 ## Camelot_V3_Module